-Languages Spoken: English and some German
+Languages Spoken: English

-Minimum Daily Spend: $400 per person
+Minimum Daily Spend: From $400 per person per day

-email@example.com | 800-633-1008 | Tampa, FL
+email@example.com | 800-633-1008 | Tampa, Fla.

 "Everything was first class.
-There were absolutely no glitches—all the guides and drivers were prompt and great.
-(When we got off the train in Budapest, our driver was standing at the bottom of the platform waiting for us!)" - Ray
+There were absolutely no glitches; all the guides and drivers were prompt and great.
+When we got off the train in Budapest, our driver was standing at the bottom of the platform waiting for us!" — Ray